One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 Minor Cuts, Scrapes, Burns and Infections While Solo Traveling

 If you sustain a minor injury while solo traveling, it’s important that you stop what you’re doing and treat it.
 Even a minor cut can get infected and turn into a serious infection if left untreated.
+Cuts are more likely to get infected while you’re traveling because it’s harder to keep them clean.
+Your immune system might also not be working at full capacity.
 I always carry a small first aid kit to treat minor wounds.

 I like the First Aid Only 299 Piece All-Purpose First Aid Kit.
 It includes a lot of supplies for a reasonable price and comes packed in a nice soft case.